 This was true of older technology that used nickel-cadmium and nickel–metal hydride batteries, but not true of today’s lithium-ion batteries.
 Memory effect just doesn’t apply anymore – so feel free to charge up your Ring device’s battery when it’s convenient to you, not when it’s getting close to 0%.

-Now that we’ve forever rested a persistent battery myth, let’s look into the fax of what went wrong with your battery.
+Now that we’ve forever rested a persistent battery myth, let’s look into the facts of what went wrong with your battery.

 It’s all about the Ring app settings